 2. Huge sales commissions

-Unfortunately, it’s not unusual to spot a commission at 6 or 7 percent, though they may go up to 10 percent.
-If you put $100,000 into an annuity, a salesperson may take $6,000 or more before the money starts working for you, though the industry may obscure how you’re charged.
+Unfortunately, it’s not unusual to spot a commission at six or seven percent, though they may go up to 10 percent.
+If you put $100,000 into an annuity, a salesperson may take $6,000 or more, though the industry may obscure how you’re charged.

 In general, complex annuities with more features have higher commissions than simple annuities.
 An annuity with a long surrender charge period means higher commissions, too.